 - You have heartburn at least twice a week for several weeks.

-- Food often comes back up into your throat.
+- Food or acid often come back up into your throat.

 If your doctor thinks you need a PPI:

-- Ask to start with a low dose of generic omeprazole or over-the-counter Prilosec (20 mg) or Prevacid 24HR (15 mg).
+- Ask to start with a low dose of generic prescription lansoprazole or omeprazole.
+You can also get these medicines over the counter.